 Let's talk about the money

-When it comes to negotiating a job offer and salary it’s easier and smoother if there’s someone handling it on your behalf.
-But that’s only going to happen if you’re working with a consultant.
-So if you're on your own this post is for you.
+Negotiating a job offer and salary is easier and smoother if someone handles it on your behalf.
+But that will only happen if you’re working with a consultant.
+So if you're on your own, this post is for you.

-When I'm not recruiting for companies I'm coaching people to shine and be successful in interviews.
+When I'm not recruiting for companies, I coach people to shine and be successful in interviews.

-I’ve recently helped two of my coaching clients to navigate the final stages of the recruitment process.
+I’ve recently helped two of my coaching clients navigate the final stages of the recruitment process.
 One of them had been approached by a former boss who wanted her for his newly created executive team.
-He took the time to sell the dream but she was going through the formalities and negotiating her package with HR.
-The other, a business leader, had two offers on the table and wanted my help as a sounding board to weigh them both up.
+He took the time to sell the dream, but she was going through the formalities and negotiating her package with HR.
+The other, a business leader, had two offers and wanted my help as a sounding board to consider them both.

-It’s very exciting (and flattering) being courted for a role so having someone with good perspective standing in the wings is advisable when it comes to the negotiation.
+It’s very exciting (and flattering) to be courted for a role, so it's advisable to have someone with a good perspective standing in the wings during the negotiation.

 • Be transparent about the components and structure of your current package.
 Outline any guaranteed bonuses and the dates they'll be paid out.
-And when it comes to giving a start date – be realistic and remember to factor in your commitments.
-Once you’ve had the conversation you can follow up with an email and provide the details in writing
+When giving a start date, be realistic and remember to factor in your commitments.
+Once you’ve had the conversation, you can follow up with an email and provide the details in writing

 • Package negotiations aren’t black and white – there’s lots of opportunity for grey so do look for flexibility with benefits, holiday allowance, working from home, four-day weeks, nine-day fortnights